Chart Color Schemes

 Sandford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Sandford, as per the latest Census evaluation, 99.6% of dwellings were houses, with the remaining 0.4% comprising semi-detached properties, apartments, and other dwelling types.
-This contrasts with Hobart metro's figures of 93.4% houses and 6.6% other dwellings.
-Home ownership in Sandford stood at 44.1%, with mortgaged dwellings accounting for 51.1% and rented dwellings making up 4.7%.
-The median monthly mortgage repayment in the area was $1,733, exceeding Hobart metro's average of $1,538.
-Meanwhile, the median weekly rent in Sandford was recorded at $400, compared to Hobart metro's figure of $350.
+Sandford's dwelling structure, as per the latest Census, consisted of 99.6% houses and 0.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in Sandford stood at 44.1%, with the rest being mortgaged (51.1%) or rented (4.7%).
+The median monthly mortgage repayment was $1,733, higher than Hobart metro's average of $1,517.
+Median weekly rent in Sandford was $400, compared to Hobart metro's $350.
 Nationally, Sandford's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing